openlists/BehavioralTaskSoftware/README.md

 ## Software Platforms

-The following are open-source or free-to-use software platforms that allow for creating tasks.
+The following are open-source or free-to-use software platforms for creating tasks.

 ### Psychopy